daiearth22/test/marketing/product-marketing/demo/index.html.md

 There are 3 basic demos types:
 * Vision - designed to show where we are going (this might include forward looking ideas not yet developed/index.html.md)
 * Use Case Based - designed to show how GitLab solves a particular use case (how we should be selling/index.html.md)
-* Feature - designed to enable a deeper dive into details of product features (on prospect request/index.html.md)
+* Feature - designed to enable a deeper dive into details of product features (on prospect request)

 These demos come in different formats:
 * videos - good for everyone to self-demo by passively watching
-* click-throughs (screenshots on slides/index.html.md) - good for disconnected situations (like conferences/index.html.md) and for interactive self demos
+* click-throughs (screenshots on slides) - good for disconnected situations (like conferences) and for interactive self demos
-* live (instructions for how to set up and run demos live/index.html.md) - enables everyone (especially GitLab sales/index.html.md) to set up and run through the demo live on their own system resources.
-Allows for spontaneous deep diving - not always a good thing/index.html.md).
+* live (instructions for how to set up and run demos live) - enables everyone (especially GitLab sales/index.html.md) to set up and run through the demo live on their own system resources.
+Allows for spontaneous deep diving - not always a good thing).

 # Videos